-In this post, we will look into the change of interest rates over the years.
+In this post, we will look at the latest PF interest rate and how the it has changed over years.
 Also, we will discuss the detailed procedure of calculating PF interest rate.

 Change In PF Interest Rates Over Years

-Currently, EPF interest is applicable at a rate of 8.65% on the EPF contributions.
-But this keeps changing every year.
+The PF interest rates keep changing every year.
 In the below graph, you can see the variation in PF interest rate over the past 5 years.

 The monthly PF contribution gets accumulated over time in our PF accounts and starts earning interest.
 In the section, we will see how you can calculate the monthly PF interest.